Rafique89/Indus-River-Basin-Water-Management-Modeling-and-Decision-Support/Objective 4/readme.md

 Folder |  Description
 --- | ---
 Description | Description of the Objective 4
-Data | Presenataions and journal articles related to Objective 4
+Data | Presentations and journal articles related to Objective 4